-- Select IT Spend Analysis Sample in the top navigation bar to return to the Dashboards.
+Select IT Spend Analysis Sample in the top navigation bar to return to the sample dashboard.

-In the question box, type “show IT areas, var plan % and var le3 % bar chart”.
+In the Q&A box, clear the previous entry and enter show IT areas, var plan % and var le3 % bar chart.

-In the first IT area, Infrastructure, the percentage has changed drastically between the initial variance plan and the variance plan latest estimate.
+In the first IT area, Infrastructure, notice that the percentage has changed drastically between the initial variance plan and the variance plan latest estimate.

-Go back to the dashboard and look at the Var Plan %, Var LE3% dashboard tile.
+Return to the dashboard and look at the Variance Plan %, Variance Latest Estimate % - Quarter 3 dashboard tile.

-Infrastructure jumps out with huge positive variance to plan.
+Notice that the Infrastructure area stands out with a large positive variance to the plan.

-- Click the name of each Cost Element Group in the slicer to find the cost element with a large variance.
+Select each name in turn in the Cost Element Group slicer to find the cost element with the largest variance.

-With Other selected, click Infrastructure in the IT Area and click the sub areas in the IT Sub Area slicer to find the sub area with the largest variance.
+With Other selected, select Infrastructure in the IT Area slicer and select subareas in the IT Sub Area slicer to find the subarea with the largest variance.

-Apparently the company decided to give its employees phone services as a benefit but this move was not planned for.
+Notice the large variance for Networking.
+Apparently the company decided to give its employees phone services as a benefit, even though this move was not planned for.

 Edit the report

-Click Edit Report in the upper-left corner and explore in Editing View.
+Select Edit Report in the upper-left corner to explore in Editing view:

-- See how the pages are made – the fields in each chart, filters on the pages
+- See how the pages are made, the fields in each chart, and the filters on the pages.

 Next steps: Connect to your data

-We hope this tour has shown how Power BI dashboards, Q&A, and reports can provide insights into IT spend data.
-Now it is your turn — connect to your own data.
-With Power BI you can connect to a wide variety of data sources.
-Learn more about getting started with Power BI.
+We hope this tour has shown how Power BI dashboards, Q&A, and reports can provide insights into sample data.
+Now it's your turn; connect to your own data.
+With Power BI, you can connect to a wide variety of data sources.
+To learn more, see Get started with the Power BI service.